 Moderator: Mr. Gloster

 The Cooking Club educates Bishop McNamara students on the art and essence of cooking through instruction and hands-on experience.
 Events may include cooking demonstrations, a cook-off and grocery store visits.
 The club will also sponsor fundraising activities.

-Moderator: Mrs. Corley
+Moderator: Mrs. McGee (Parent Volunteer)

-Moderator: Mr. Thompson
+Moderator: Mr. Buckley

 The goal of the Go Club is to provide students with a fun and supportive environment to both learn and play the ancient board game Go.
 While playing the game, students will have the chance to make new friends and socialize.
 We work hard to maintain a friendly atmosphere and welcome layers of all skill levels.

 The High Def a cappella group is open to male students who like to sing or beat box.
 Music students and non-music students are welcomed to join.
 The group sings a variety of musical genres, including: R&B, pop, jazz and show.

 The mission of Hi Def is to musically perform in excellence while manifesting core values important to Bishop McNamara High School's own mission statement through service, leadership and team work.

 Last year, the group was invited to perform for several events such as Father/Son Prayer Breakfast and the Mother/Son Brunch to name a few.

 This year's goals are to continue strengthening performances through efficient rehearsals and to foster strong leadership skills amongst group members through rehearsals and performance opportunities.